 A family history of dental disease can be a contributing factor to the development of gingivitis.

 What Are the Symptoms of Gum Disease?

-Gum disease may progress painlessly, producing few obvious signs, even in the late stages of the disease.
+This disease may progress painlessly, producing few obvious signs, even in the late stages of the disease.
 Although the symptoms of periodontal disease often are subtle, the condition is not entirely without warning signs.

 Certain symptoms may point to some form of the disease.
 The symptoms of gum disease include:

 - Gums that bleed during and after tooth brushing